niccololampa/gif-grid-splitter/README.md

 ```

-Then run teh development server:
+Then run the development server:

 ```bash
 yarn dev